A new war brewing between the church, the “new Marcos,” and Duterterism

 The fourth branch of government

-The loud voices of Christian groups in politics are CBCP, NCCP, PCEC, and now CCF through CVM, who were called to evangelize.
+The loud voices of Christian political groups are CBCP, NCCP, PCEC, and now CCF through CVM, who were called to evangelize.
 However, the return of Marcos loyalists and Duterterism may force them to take a new role as the “fourth branch of government.”